DU’s decision to move to a test-optional policy:

 At the University of Denver, we believe in a holistic review of our applicants.
 A full review of submitted application materials – focusing especially on the high school record – is key to knowing a student’s preparedness and academic abilities over time.
 We believe in diving deep into your life experiences, your passions and your engagement within the community.
 Our process also recognizes the value of standardized tests as a piece of the review process.
 An ACT or SAT score can provide useful information which we will consider alongside the other required application materials.

 However, we know there are times when students may feel that an ACT or SAT score does not accurately represent their academic abilities.
 We also understand that circumstances sometimes exist that do not allow for the tests to be taken.
 There is sufficient evidence that standardized testing does not reflect the true academic capacities of some individuals.
-Beginning with students applying for the fall of 2020, we have made the decision to adopt a test-optional policy.
+With these and other considerations in mind, the University of Denver adopted a test-optional policy in 2019.

 This policy change aligns with our admission philosophy and supports DU’s vision to be a great private university dedicated to the public good.
 As stated by Chancellor Emerita Rebecca Chopp, “The University of Denver is committed to access, equity and diversity, and this decision strengthens that commitment.
 A test-optional admissions process aligns with our strategic plan, DU IMPACT 2025, by removing barriers for those who may lack standardized test-prep resources but who are exceptional students.”

 Choosing whether or not to submit test scores for consideration:

 We encourage you to take the SAT and/or ACT standardized tests.
 If you are able to take the ACT and/or SAT and you believe your scores are an accurate representation of your ability, please send them our way.
 We will consider these scores along with all other materials in your application file – staying consistent with our holistic review process.

 If you would like to further explore if this option could be the right fit for you, please feel free to contact your admission counselor.